mbforbes/docs/docs/concept/workspaces.md

 # Beaker Workspaces

+Workspaces organize datasets, experiments, and groups so you can share them with colleagues or the world.
+All of a workspace's contents share the same permissions.
+For example, you may set up a workspace so all its contents are accessible across the company, private to just you, or made public to support a published paper.

-Workspaces are a new feature making it easier to organize and share your work.
-Datasets, experiments, groups, and images can all be collected into workspaces.
-You may want to keep together the work related to a particular paper submission, for example, or perhaps create a set of datasets to share among your colleagues.
+You may want to use workspaces to organize the work related to a particular paper submission, for example, or perhaps create a set of datasets to share among your colleagues.

 ## Creating a Workspace
-You can create and explore workspaces by clicking on the new “Workspaces” link in the top bar.
-Workspaces are scoped to users and organizations, and the org selector at the top right can be used to switch contexts.
-For example, you may choose to put “throw-away” work into a workspace in your personal org, and datasets you want to share with colleagues in a workspace under the AI2 organization.
+You can create and explore workspaces by clicking on the “Workspaces” link in the top bar.
+Each workspace is owned by a single account, which may be a user or organization.

 1. Click on Workspaces in the top bar.
 1. Click the Create New Workspace button.
 This modal will appear:<br>